This post may contain affiliate links, my full disclosure can be read here.

 With our youngest now being 4 years old, I’m still always looking for great learning activities to keep him busy.
 I was so excited to have the opportunity to review The Homegrown Preschooler from Gryphon House.

 The Homegrown Preschooler is written by Kathy Lee and Lesli Richards, who together have well over 20 years of homeschooling experience.
-This is a 204 page, full colour book FILLED with inspiration, motivation, organization ideas for mothers and caregivers and activities for young children.
+This is a 204 page, full-color book FILLED with inspiration, motivation, organization ideas for mothers and caregivers and activities for young children.

 Table of Contents

 - Introduction: Our Journeys To Growing Our Children At Home

 - Chapter 1: Homeschooling – Harvesting A Bountiful Life

 - Chapter 2: Learning Through Play

 - Chapter 3: Sowing The Seeds – Preschool Learning